 Option 3: use a cable to transmit audio to the Ava app

-If both of the above options are not working well for you, you can try this 3rd option.
-To do this however, you will need to purchase a little Audio adapter cable.
-To use it:
+If both of the above options are not working well for you, you can try this 3rd option, which requires an audio adapter cable to connect your devices.

-If you'd like to be able to use a headphone/headset to hear the audio at the same time as seeing the captions, you will need to buy and use an audio splitter.
+If you'd like to be able to use a headphone/headset to hear the audio at the same time while seeing captions on Ava, you will need an audio splitter.

-- Make sure you buy the exact cable that we recommend in the above link.
+- Make sure you buy this exact cable.

-- If it's still not working, reach out to our support team at email@example.com
+If you are unable to successfully troubleshoot, please reach out to our support team at email@example.com